GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Theoretical Guarantees

 \end{theorem} The proof is deferred to Appendix~\ref{sec:apdx-proof-sr}.
 The reduction is large when 1) the global alignment $\kappa$ is large; 2) the variance $\sigma^2_\kappa$ is large; 3) the average forget gradient norm is small; and 4) the temperature $\tau$ is small (provided that $\delta_{\kappa}:= \kappa/\tau \ll 1$).

-Using Lemma~\ref{lemma:r-loss-GUARD-GA}, Lemma~\ref{lemma:f-loss-GUARD-GA}, and Theorem~\ref{thrm:SR-GUARD-GA}, we provide an in-depth analysis of how GUARD unlearning is influenced by both tunable hyperparameters (the unlearning rate $\eta$ and temperature $\tau$) and intrinsic characteristics of the data/model (knowledge alignment $\kappa$, alignment variance $\sigma_\kappa^2$, and average forget gradient norm $\|\overline{g}_f\|$), in Appendix~\ref{sec:apdx-thrm-factor}.
+Using Lemma~\ref{lemma:r-loss-GUARD-GA}, Lemma~\ref{lemma:f-loss-GUARD-GA}, and Theorem~\ref{thrm:SR-GUARD-GA}, in Appendix~\ref{sec:apdx-thrm-factor} we provide an in-depth analysis of how GUARD unlearning is influenced by both tunable hyperparameters (the unlearning rate $\eta$ and temperature $\tau$) and intrinsic characteristics of the data/model (knowledge alignment $\kappa$, alignment variance $\sigma_\kappa^2$, and average forget gradient norm $\|\overline{g}_f\|$).